Moyns Park

-Moyns Park is a Grade I listed Elizabethan country house in Birdbrook, north Essex, England.
+Moyns Park is a Grade I listed country house in Steeple Bumpstead, Essex.

+History

 The home of the Gent family, until the late 19th century, was once owned by Major-General Cecil Robert St John Ives, maternal grandfather of Ivar Bryce, the next owner.
 Bryce was a close friend of the author Ian Fleming, who stayed at the house in the summer of 1956.
 When Bryce's wife, Josephine Hartford, an A&P heiress and sister of Huntington Hartford, died in 1992, she left the estate to Lord Ivar Mountbatten and George Mountbatten, 4th Marquess of Milford Haven.
 Ivar Bryce's first cousin Janet Mercedes Bryce had been married to David Mountbatten and was the mother of Ivar and George Mountbatten.
 Lord Ivar Mountbatten lived in the house with his wife, Penelope Thompson, before selling it in 1997.
 It is said that Fleming made final changes to his novel From Russia, with Love in the house.
 The house was also the location for several Hammer Horror films.
 The house was also used as a residential Riding School in and around 1949, with courses in dressage, show jumping and short B.H.S courses.
 The chief instructor was C. Coombs MBE.